Seychelles swaps debt for groundbreaking marine protection

 CURIEUSE ISLAND, Seychelles (AP) — With deep blue waters, white sand beaches and rich marine life, the tiny island nation of the Seychelles is announcing a pioneering marine conservation plan as part of a debt swap deal with creditors.

-In an agreement described as the first of its kind, the Indian Ocean nation is designating nearly a third of its waters as protected areas, aiming to ensure the longevity of its unique biodiversity.
+In an agreement described as the first of its kind, the Indian Ocean nation popular with tourists is designating nearly a third of its waters as protected areas, aiming to ensure the longevity of its unique biodiversity.

 The archipelago’s 115 islands have been isolated by continental land masses for millions of years.
-The Aldabra atoll, a UNESCO World Heritage Site, is home to the world’s largest population of giant tortoises as well as critically endangered sea cows.
-It is spawning grounds for a number of rare species.
+The Aldabra atoll, a UNESCO World Heritage Site, is home to the world’s largest population of giant tortoises, critically endangered sea cows and spawning grounds for a number of rare species.
+But overfishing has hurt.

 The government on Wednesday signed a bill restricting nearly all human activity in the waters around Aldabra and overall setting aside more than 210,000 square kilometers (81,081 sq. miles) as protected areas.
-One part will ban all extractive uses such as fishing and petroleum exploration; the rest will be restricted to sustainable practices.
+The areas around Aldabra will ban all extractive uses such as fishing and petroleum exploration; the rest will be restricted to sustainable practices.
 The plan will be completed by 2021.

 Most Read Stories